trothr/znetboot/clefonvm.md

     $ touch authorized_keys
     $ vi authorized_keys

-and assuming the PUBLIC half of the key is on the clipboard, the key sequence:
+Assuming the PUBLIC half of the key is on the clipboard, the key sequence:

-    A \<paste\> :w!:q!
+    A <paste> :w!:q!

 and then see that it was cleanly saved: